 This includes the following:

-Inputs: Who are the suppliers (external or internal)?
+Who are the suppliers (external or internal)?
 What are the inputs and what format (for example) should they be in?
 Are there critical paths and timing that are crucial in receiving inputs?
 As you work to understand the process, make sure you identify and understand the key aspects of the process.

-Activities: What are the key activities that must be performed in order to transform the inputs into the needed outputs?
+What are the key activities that must be performed in order to transform the inputs into the needed outputs?
 What are the timelines and chronological components?
 Who are the key players?
 Try to identify excessive waste or inventory and unnecessary delays; what might be potential solutions to these process issues?

-Outputs: What is the ultimate point of the process?
+What is the ultimate point of the process?
 Who are the customers (external or internal)?
 What are the requirements for the outputs?
 What criteria related to the outputs can help determine if the process is successful and/or in control?

-Goals and Objectives: Goals and objectives help determine if a process is effective and efficient.
+Goals and objectives help determine if a process is effective and efficient.
 Ballistic processes run on and on without any reflection or attention to how well the process functions.
 No one knows if the process is achieving objectives.
 Is this how you want your business or department to run?
 Controlled processes have clearly defined objectives, measurements that relate to the objectives, and regular reviews on performance and improvement efforts.
 Research should help define objectives by learning process capabilities and by learning how well industry leaders perform in these areas (bench-marking).

-Communication: Lack of useful, meaningful communication is a serious problem in many organizations, and perhaps it is one of the larger impediments to success.
+Lack of useful, meaningful communication is a serious problem in many organizations, and perhaps it is one of the larger impediments to success.
 Those of us who work in organizations see it all the time: Sales doesn’t know what Marketing is doing, Production doesn’t know what Product Design is doing, and vice-versa.
 This lack of communication leads to expensive waste and rework, as well as to very unproductive last minute scrambling.
 Identifying the needed communication and building it into the process can lead to significant improvements in this area.

-Once the information gathering is complete, using tools such as process maps, flow-charts, outlines, and value streams can present the information in a meaningful format that illuminates process, product, and/or information flow.
+Once the information gathering is complete, using tools such as business process mapping, flow-charts, outlines, and value streams can present the information in a meaningful format that illuminates process, product, and/or information flow.
 It doesn’t really matter what method is employed, as long as it is useful and meaningful to those leading and executing the documentation (writing) process.

 So if you are starting a writing project of any kind, including writing a procedure, and the first thing you do is sit down at the keyboard to start typing the document, then you are making a serious error.
 Creating a document should come naturally from what you have learned from the planning phase.
 Skipping directly to drafting almost ensures your writing project will not be a success.